Menu

 • Re-imagining and/or re-orienting pedagogical practices that directly support young children, their families, educators and/or communities

-Nominations: 2024 Rhedding-Jones Outstanding Dissertation Award
+Nominations for the 2025 Rhedding-Jones Outstanding Dissertation Award

 Nominations are welcome for doctoral theses written in any language.
 However, in case the language of the doctoral thesis is not English, we require some of the supporting documents to be submitted in English.
+Please see overleaf for complete nomination instructions.

 Nomination packets should include: